LCarretero/Kafeberus/README.md

 * `admin`: Provides a REST API for managing products, offers, and users.
 * `menu`: Provides a web interface for customers to view the restaurant's menu and place orders.
 * `table`: Provides a REST API for managing tables and orders.
 * `ticket-request`: Provides a Kafka consumer for processing ticket requests.
+* `ticket-request`: Provides a Kafka consumer for processing ticket requests.

 ## Services